webbpinner/OpenVDMv2-PortOffice/INSTALL.md

-[OpenVDMv2PO_Logo]: http://www.oceandatarat.org/wp-content/uploads/2015/10/openVDMv2PO_Logo_long.png "Open Vessel Data Managment - Port Office v2.1"
+[OpenVDMv2PO_Logo]: http://www.oceandatarat.org/wp-content/uploads/2015/10/openVDMv2PO_Logo_long.png "Open Vessel Data Managment - Port Office v2.2"

 ![OpenVDMv2PO_Logo]
-# OpenVDM - PortOffice v2.1
+# OpenVDM - PortOffice v2.2

 ## Install Guide

-At the time of this writing OpenVDMv2 - Port Office was built and tested against the Xubuntu 14.04 LTS operating system.
-It may be possible to build against other linux-based operating systems however for the purposes of this guide the instructions will assume Xubuntu 14.04 LTS is used.
+At the time of this writing OpenVDMv2 - Port Office was built and tested against the Ubuntu 16.04 LTS operating system.
+It may be possible to build against other linux-based operating systems however for the purposes of this guide the instructions will assume Ubuntu 16.04 LTS is used.

 ###Operating System
 Goto <http://xubuntu.org/getxubuntu/>

-Download Xubuntu for your hardware.
-At the time of this writing we are using 14.04.3 (32-bit)
+Download Uubuntu for your hardware.
+At the time of this writing we are using 16.04.3 (64-bit)

-Perform the default Xubuntu install.
-For these instructions the default account that is created is "Survey" and the computer name is "PortOffice".
+Perform the default Uubuntu install.
+For these instructions the default account that is created is "survey" and the computer name is "PortOffice".

-A few minutes after the install completes and the computer restarts, Xubuntu will ask to install any updates that have arrived since the install image was created.
+A few minutes after the install completes and the computer restarts, Ubuntu will ask to install any updates that have arrived since the install image was created.
 Perform these now and do not continue with these instructions until the update has completed.

 Before OpenVDMv2 - Port Office can be installed serveral other services and software packaged must be installed and configured.